 This is my homage to the original, but it’s not as good as the one you’ll find at So Long Saloon!
 So if you ever find yourself in Manhattan, Kansas, you know what to do.
 Enjoy!

-- In a small saucepan, heat the beans along with a healthy pinch each salt, pepper, and 1 tsp cumin.
+In a small saucepan, heat the beans along with salt, pepper and cumin.
 Once warmed through, taste and adjust seasonings.
 Set aside.

-*Nutrition is a rough estimate for one-sixth of the dish without chips.
+*Nutrition is a rough estimate calculated without chips.